MikeHughesKent/PyHoloscope/docs/source/functions.rst

 Provides object-oriented access to core functionality of PyHoloscope.
 See `Holo class <holo.html>`_ for details.

+.. py:function:: FocusStack(img, depthRange, nDepths)

+Stores a refocus stack, allowing convenient acccess to each image and ability to write stack to a file.
+See `FocusStack class <focus_stack.html>`_ for details.

 .. py:function:: PropLUT(imgSize, wavelength, pixelSize, depthRange, nDepths)

 Stores a propagator look up table for faster refocusing across multple depths.
 See `PropLUT class <propLUT.html>`_ for details.